justanormalmaker/OPENDRUMS/README.md

 * **DFPlayerMini** - This module has the function of **reading and playing the audio file from an SD card**.
 Its connected to **GND and 5V trough a series of capacitors**, that have the function of improving the general audio quality of the module by removing the **electrical interference** caused by other components.
 It comunicates with arduino using the **UART (Universal Asynchronous Receiver-Transmitter) protocol** using the digital **pin 5 and pin 6**.
 It's also connected to a **4ohm speaker** with a slider switch (used to turn it ON and OFF) and a **3.5mm headphones jack**.
 * **OLED display** - The display comunicates with arduino using the **I2C protocol**.
 It comunicates using **analog pin 4 (SDA) and pin 5 (SCK)** of the arduino and it also recives **5V power**.

+This all together makes up the OPENDRUMS circuit.
+All the connections between the various components are "enclosed" in a PCB (Printed Circuit Board) that makes the assembly of the project easy.
+You just have to find the necessary components and solder them in the right place!
+The circuit diagram and the PCB were made using a free online tool colled EasyEDA.

 ## 🌏 Browser Support